thejayadad/blogworld/notes.md

  - update theme context add one
  - wrap the app with the provider
  - add the toggle button and add in the header

+ # ASIDE
+ - update the layout
+ - bring in the aside
+- add the toggle and logic
+- make sure is responsize

+# WEBISTE SELECT
+-